 5. Always Create Backups

-As much as you want to avoid disasters situation It can happen at any point in time.
+As much as you want to avoid disasters they can happen at any point in time.
 When a security breach or malware-infected your website the immediate and safest way to get everything back is to restore a backup.

 If you are creating your backups every time you update your website it’s a good habit and can solve your problem in a matter of seconds.
 Most web hosting companies include backup services in the web hosting plan.
 However, the backup service you get with their most basic plan usually hooks up with some limitations and offers you less control on backups.